Class of 2026:

 About the IB Programme:

 The International Baccalaureate Diploma Programme is an academically challenging and balanced programme of education with final examinations that prepares students, aged 16 to 19, for success at university and life beyond.
-It has been designed to address the intellectual, social, emotional and physical well-being of students.
+It has been designed to address the intellectual, social, emotional, and physical well-being of students.
 The programme has gained recognition and respect from the world’s leading universities.

 The International Baccalaureate (IB) was first conceived in the late 1960s by the International School of Geneva in Geneva, Switzerland.
 From its small beginnings the IB has grown steadily; the internationally-acclaimed programme operates in 5000 schools in over 150 countries.